Civil Engineering Program

 |

-2 credit hours | SPRING ONLY/ALL YEARS |
+2 credit hours | FALL/SPRING/ALL YEARS |

 CEE406 | INTRODUCTION TO CONSTRUCTION MANAGEMENT + Fundamental concepts in managing construction Projects.
 Introduction to overall construction